 The opening words of IRIE-editors provide a good outlook of the monography:

-.
+channel theory.”
+To that end, he nurtures Shannon’s approach with the situational one, and channel theory with the systematic study of interpretative mechanisms of audiovisual contents.
 In addition he develops a formal tool for the tensor treatment of information in audiovisual contents.
 His viewpoint is objectivist –or as he states, methodologically positivist – (position entirely coherent with the one manifested in the debate held on objectivity during the Meeting of León 2008)

 From BITrum group we wish to congratulate this crowning of Carlos endeavor, which work have regularly pushed BITrum’s courses since its beginnings (Meeting in León, monography in triple, ICTs&Society Meeting, FIS2010 Congress and glossariumBITri).
 Our most heartfelt congratulation!